Livorno: Tuaca

-Infrastructure
+Transport

 Airport

 The nearest airport is the main airport of Tuscany, Pisa International Airport, which is about 20 km away.

 Buses

 Since 1875 Livorno has ever had a public transport system managed by some companies such as ATAM, ACIT, ATL and CTT Nord that changed over the years.

 Livorno bus network, as the entire Regione Toscana, is performed by Autolinee Toscane which manages, since 1 November 2021, two High Mobility Lines (LAM Blu and LAM Rossa), seventeen urban lines, one school line and six suburban routes departing from Livorno across the Province.
 Autolinee Toscane operates a funicular which connect lower Montenero to the Sanctuary.

 Port

 The Port of Livorno is one of the largest seaports both in Italy and the Mediterranean Sea as a whole.

 The Port has regular ferry links of the following operators with the following cities: